 - 1 green onion (green part), thinly sliced

-- Just add the ingredients to marinade the pork, mix well and let it sit for about 10 minutes.
+- Mix well and let pork sit for 10 minutes.